Hello to my friends, colleaques, Twitter followers and blog readers,

 - Seriously consider your Twitter strategy and it’s value to your business.

 - Link or steam media past, current or related industry coverage by using Digg.com and del.icio.us.

-- Implement a new press release template, a social media news release (Stay tuned for my next blog post on this topic).
+- Implement a new press release template, a social media news release (Stay tuned for from my next blog post on this topic).
 This new press release format should enable your intended targets, constituents, and media garner the information, materials, and interactive media from within the news release itself to allow them to more easily create that earned media story more efficiently.